 Hydraulic Jump in Horizontal Rectangular Channel

-Hydraulic jump for water in rectangular horizontal channel.
 Enter discharge, channel width, upstream depth.
-Compute downstream depth, Froude numbers, depth ratio, velocities, jump length and energy loss.
+Compute downstream depth, Froude numbers, depth ratio, velocities, hydraulic jump length and energy loss.

 Register to enable "Calculate" button.